 - Public networks, secured or not

-- WIFI password cracking or guessing with rainbow tables
+- Wi‑Fi password cracking or guessing with rainbow tables

-- Sniffing authentication and session tokens
+- Sniffing authentication or session tokens

 - Address Resolution Protocol (ARP) spoofing